If Money Were No Object

 After our Downtown Greenways are built we will hire -

-Downtown Greenway Administrations | Biking Report Card Directors | Lodging Directors | Merchant Discount Directors | Display Advertising Sales Dir | Mayors Ride Director | Grant Writer | Fund Raising Coordinator | NBG Rider blog Coordinator | Coast to Coast Mile-Marker Director | Systems Administrator
+Downtown Greenway Administrations | Biking Report Card Directors | Lodging Directors | Merchant Discount Directors | Display Advertising Sales Director | Mayors Ride Director | Grant Writer | Fund Raising Coordinator | NBG Rider blog Coordinator | Coast to Coast Mile-Marker Director | Systems Administrator

-It is here that we will put an administration in place for its maintenance, promotion and growth.
+It is here that we will put an administration in place for Downtown Greenway maintenance, promotion and growth.
 Instead of invoking the normal public process of letting it be discovered, we will become proactive to get cyclists and their families downtown.
 It is for this reason that we will hire 20 NBG Lodging Directors and 20 NBG Merchant Discount Directors.

 Our Lodging Directors will rely on the NBG fundraising efforts we will be using to bring the price of a night’s stay down to hostel rates for our members.
 In order to make the food and other services that support lodging providers affordable for NBG Members, we will roll out our Merchant Discount program.
 Here, NBG Members will be able to get reduced prices at all those many eateries and services that support accommodations providers.
 Making downtown affordable for our cyclists will cause NBG Membership to explode.
-This is so, because as we showed you above, because merchants want cyclists business, the downtown's will become safe to move about in on a bicycle.

 Combined with POI Map display ads (in addition to POI sales and embellished listings), NBG Biking Report Cards, and display advertising sales at our site, burgeoning NBG membership will add to the other sustainable revenue streams that will richly reward our investors.
 All this before we connect our Anchor Cities on the ground to each other with mile markers, corporate sections, donor benches, Greenway miles, kiosks, and etc